COVID-19 lockdowns: Voluntary versus mandatory restrictions

 One study led by an economist at the University of Chicago found that involuntary lockdowns had little impact, with voluntary distancing making up nearly 90% of the fall in consumer traffic as people feared the virus itself.
 Similarly, a National Bureau of Economic Research study found stay-at-home orders increased staying at home by just 5–10%.
-Another study from Yale University found that most social distancing was voluntary, driven primarily by "media coverage of morbidity and mortality."
+Another study from Yale University found that most social distancing was voluntary, driven primarily by "media coverage of morbidity and mortality".

 On the other hand, some studies have argued that coercive measures probably decreased interactions, while accepting that most of the reduction may have been voluntary.
 One of those two studies, by Flaxman et al., has been criticized, among other things for having a country-specific adjustment factor, without which the model would predict a massive number of deaths for Sweden.
 One widely cited economic simulation asserting that shelter-in-place orders reduced total cases three-fold, however, held voluntary distancing constant.
 Another study found a 30% difference among border-counties where stay-at-home orders were imposed.

 Another study that compared the impact of 'less restrictive interventions' on the spread of COVID-19 in Sweden and South Korea, with mandatory stay-at home orders in 8 other countries, such as France and Spain, did not find evidence for greater disease control in the countries with more restrictions.
 However, the findings of the study have been questioned due to its numerous limitations, including the small sample size of countries.

 Some research has also found that an "advisory" approach is not adequate to control COVID-19 outbreaks.
 An analysis of an outbreak in northern Italy found that an effective reduction in community transmission occurred during a strict national lockdown, and that earlier less stringent measures were ineffective at reducing mobility to a level low enough to reduce the spread of COVID-19.

 Since the beginning of the pandemic, Google has consistently collected data on movements, showing rapid declines in public activity long before legal restrictions were imposed.
 An April 2020 poll found that 93% of Americans voluntarily chose to only leave home when necessary, regardless of legal restrictions.

 Reception

 A February 2021 review of 348 articles concluded there was acknowledgement of the importance of non-pharmaceutical interventions in controlling the spread of COVID-19.
-However, current research also acknowledges high societal costs, though less than the costs of allowing the pandemic to spread without mitigation.
+However, later research also acknowledges high societal costs, though in some circumstances less than the costs of allowing the pandemic to spread without mitigation.